edgard/packer-arch/README.md

 # packer-arch

-Packer template to create VirtualBox OVA image with a base Arch Linux installation.
+Packer template to create VirtualBox and VMware images with a base Arch Linux installation.

 I do not recommend using it as-is, fork and make your changes before using it.
 You've been warned!